 Jeffersonville, VT (for immediate release) – Backcountry Magazine, in association with GORE-TEX, Patagonia, Marmot and Voilé, is proud to announce its third-annual nationwide backcountry skiing and snowboarding tour.
 This year, BASECAMP is teaming up with AIARE to provide the latest in avalanche education at each tour stop.

 “We’ve continued to refine our program to address the growing backcountry education needs of both serious locals and those new to the idea of backcountry skiing and snowboarding,” says Backcountry Magazine Editorial Director Adam Howard.
 “We’re really excited to be building a specific curriculum targeting the resort skier interested in honing his or her skills in addition to folks who’ve only dreamed about skiing untracked in the true backcountry or through an access gate.”

-In its third year, this winter’s BASECAMP tour hits Jackson Hole, Wyoming on March 7-8 and Crested Butte, Colorado on March 14-15.
-More dates are in the works for Utah, Washington and the Eastern U.S.
+In its third year, this winter’s BASECAMP tour hits Jackson Hole, Wyoming on March 7-8, Crested Butte, Colorado on March 14-15 and Smugglers’ Notch, Vermont on April 11-12.